Venice Italy Attractions - Parks & Gardens

 Situated in Dorsoduro,

 the Campo Santa Margherita is a pleasant place.
-It's not really a park, but a piazza with a lovely tree in the middle, It is often full of students
+Often full of students

-from the nearby university leading to a a vibrant and colorful
+from the nearby university the park has a vibrant and colorful

 atmosphere.

-The hustle and bustle of a morning at the square's fresh produce
+The hustle and bustle of a morning at the park’s fresh produce

 market can be followed by an afternoon relaxing, eating ice cream or

-having lunch at one of the good restaurants on
+having lunch at one of the good restaurants in the Dorsoduro district on

 the edge of the park.
 The restaurants around here are often reasonably